How to Become a Surgeon

 Each state has their own rules for licensure, but many have a limited medical license that residency students can apply for directly after getting their residency match.
 This limited license allows practice under supervision.

-• Step 3 is more comprehensive and detailed in the practice of medicine.
-Students complete it in the first or second year of residency — after they have graduated from medical school.
+3. Step 3 is more comprehensive and detailed in the practice of medicine.
+You would complete it in the first or second year of residency after graduating from medical school.

 Step 7: Complete a Residency Program